-Activation of ground floor streetscape whilst minimis carpark exposure to the street, and maximis exposure of communal urban space is encouraged.
-Provide more articulation to activate the laneway from the Robertson Park Tennis Centre opposite to the rearpark.
+Principle 2 - Activation of ground floor streetscape whilst minimis carpark exposure to the street, and maximis exposure of communal urban space is encouraged.
+Provide more articulation to activate the laneway from the Robertson Park Tennis Centre opposite to the recarpark.
 Possibly rake the form of the northern side the built form to allow light in to create so landscaping opportunities and terrace the built for next to the laneway to increase the outlook apartments facing each other.
-Example of a lively near laneway is Beaux Lane, Mount Lawley.
-Consideration needs to be given to the articulation the corner of Fitzgerald and Cowle Street as an arrexperience for visitors/resident and a focus a signature of the building.
-8 Storey flat across on corner is considered heavy and adds mass/bround Consider a 'stepping down' approach.
-Require information on articulation, materials and cold the development is essentially amalgamating 12 lots create two massive buildings that looks alien in form relation to the streetscape.
+Example of a lively in laneway is Beaux Lane, Mount Lawley.
+Consideration needs to be given to the articulation the corner of Fitzgerald and Cowle Street as an arriexperience for visitors/resident and a focus a signature of the building.
+8 Storey flat across on corner is considered heavy and adds mass/but Consider a 'stepping down' approach.
+Require information on articulation, materials and colorate two massive buildings that looks alien in form relation to the streetscape.
 The development should sensitive to the grain of the locality and use treatme (different materials/finishes/palette etc.) in the façade create a collection of smaller buildings.
 The faça needs to be broken up to read as smaller buildings lessen the impact of the mass/bulk.
 Consider creating two street frontages with laneways to activate it (example Melbourne laneways).
 Blank frontages are not supported (especially parking level and in residential Cowle Street).
-Consider the possibility of creating narrow apartment to the western side on the upper levels overlooking car park and wrap around to the laneway to break the solid car parking component and activistreetscape around the development.
+Consider the possibility of creating narrow apartme to the western side on the upper levels overlooking car park and wrap around to the laneway to break the solid car parking component and active 'streetscape' around the development.
 Also connect the green in the laneway to the carpark to create pedestrian system.
 Also look at reducing off components to create more apartments - the off floorplate is very large and deep.
 Look at sleeving tenancies - wrap around to activate streetscape.
-Util Principle 2 - Landscape quality Provide more detail on the landscaping to demonstre compliance with City's landscaping requirements.
+Utilise other frontages by designing courtyards.
+Landscape quality compliance with City's landscaping requirements.
 Significant trees in deep soil zones may assist ameliorating impact of bulk and scale and assist winterfacing and softening.
-Deep Soil Areas are to be actively considered in planning An assessment of existing conditions has NOT be provided including the streetscape.
-It is important inform design review and identify elements for potentiet.
-Principle 3 - Built form and scale Bulk and mass needs to be further articulated in relation to the additional height and impact on the streetscal Look at The Bottleyard new development in Palmers St as an example.
+Deep Soil Areas are to be actively considered in the complex of the complex planning An assessment of existing conditions has NOT be provided including the streetscape.
+It is important inform design review and identify elements for poten retention.
+Principle 3 - Built form and scale Bulk and mass needs to be further articulated in relat to the additional height and impact on the streetsca Look at The Bottleyard new development in Palmers